 Arteries are blood vessels that carry high-pressure blood away from the heart, to other parts of the body.
-All arteries except the pulmonary arteries carry oxygenated blood.
+The pulmonary arteries are the only arteries that do not carry oxygenated blood.

 Arteries have thick outer walls

-Arteries have a thick layer of muscles and elastic fibres.
+Arteries have a thick layer of muscle and elastic fibers

 Blood flows through the veins at low pressure, so they have thin walls with less muscular tissue than arteries.
-However, they have larger lumen than arteries.
+However, they have larger lumens than arteries.